-fork Logical scalar indicating whether forking should be performed on non-Windows systems, see getBasiliskFork.
-If FALSE, a new worker process is created using communication over sockets. shared Logical scalar indicating whether basiliskStart is allowed to load a shared Python instance into the current R process, see getBasiliskShared. testload Character vector specifying the Python packages to load into the process during set-up.
-This is used to check that packages can be correctly loaded, switching to a fallback on GLIBCXX dynamic linking failures.
-A process object generated by basiliskStart. proc A function to be executed in the basilisk process.
-This should return a "pure R" fun object, see details.
-Further arguments to be passed to fun.
-Logical scalar indicating whether to pass a persistent store to fun.
-If TRUE, fun persist should accept a store argument.
+shared Logical scalar indicating whether basiliskStart is allowed to load a shared Python instance into the current R process, see getBasiliskShared. testload Deprecated and ignored. proc A process object generated by basiliskStart. fun A function to be executed in the basilisk process, see "Constraints on user-defined functions".
+Further arguments to be passed to fun. persist Logical scalar indicating whether to pass a persistent store to fun.
+If TRUE, fun should accept a store argument.